timpoenitzsch/DB2Projekt/README.md

 - Scott Meyers.
 Effective C++: 55 Specific Ways to Improve Your Programs and Designs, Addison-Wesley, 3rd edition, 2005

 # Submission
 To prepare your solution for submission, it has to be packaged.
-You can do this with the command `$ cmake . --target package_source`.
+You can do this with the command `$ cmake --build . --target package_source`.
 This generates an archive containing the entire project source code, including your implementation in the build directory.
 To submit you solution, you just have to upload the archive [here](https://elearning.ovgu.de/mod/assign/view.php?id=333676).